joshdchang/brad/src/content/frame/Begin.md

     frame: src/content/frame/Mouse.md
 ---

-This is the first frame of the story.
+This is the first frame of the story..

 What is your favorite animal?